Rehavia: History

-Rehavia was established on a large plot of land purchased in 1921 from the Greek Orthodox Church by the Palestine Land Development Company (PLDC) and the first house was completed in 1924.
-It was given the biblical name Rehavia.
-The area was known at the time by the Arab name of Ginzaria, a native Jerusalem plant, elsewhere spelled as Janjirieh.
+Rehavia was established on a large plot of land purchased in 1921 from the Greek Orthodox Church by the Palestine Land Development Company (PLDC).
+The first house, built for Eliezer and Thelma Yellin, was completed in 1924.
+At the time, the area was known in Arabic as Ginzaria, a native Jerusalem plant, also spelled Janjirieh.

 The Jewish National Fund (JNF) bought the land and commissioned the German-Jewish architect Richard Kauffmann to design a garden neighborhood.
-Kauffmann, who spelled the name of his project as Janziriah, created a typical Garden City neighbourhood, with gardens surrounding the houses and an orderly, but not too strict grid of streets and footpaths set in relation to the main boulevard cutting through the area, thus avoiding an excessive sense of symmetry.
-For legal reasons the land had to be transferred back to the PLDC in exchange for lands in the Jezreel Valley, but the JNF retained some real-estate in the neighborhood.
+Kauffmann, who referred to it as the Janziriah project, prepared plans for a neighbourhood featuring homes surrounded by gardens and an orderly, but not too strict, grid of streets and footpaths on either sides of a main boulevard, avoiding an excessive sense of symmetry.

+For legal reasons the land was transferred back to the PLDC in exchange for lands in the Jezreel Valley, but the JNF retained some real-estate in the neighborhood.
 The Gymnasia Rehavia high school, Yeshurun Synagogue, and the Jewish Agency building were built on this land, overlooking the Old City.
 Rehavia's general outline was modelled after the garden cities of Europe (especially Germany, e.g. the quarters of Dahlem or Grunewald in Berlin), while the architecture of the buildings shows an emphasis on the International Style popular at the time.

 The first phase, called Rehavia Aleph, was bordered by King George Street to the east, Ramban Street to the south, Ussishkin Street to the west, and Keren Kayemet Street to the north.
 To preserve the quiet character, the neighborhood association allowed commercial businesses only on the two main roads at the neighborhood's edges.
 The roads open to traffic were deliberately built narrow, to keep them less busy and thus quieter.
 The main, tree-lined boulevard which bisected the neighborhood was open to pedestrian traffic only.
 Later expansion was primarily to the south, in the direction of Gaza Street.

 The prime minister's official residence is "Aghion House", at No. 3 Balfour Street, on the corner with Smolenskin Street.